dwarfmaster/django-nixos/Readme.md

 return a nixos configuration which serves your Django project.

 ## What you will get
-- A PostgreSQL DB with access configured for django
+- A PostgreSQL DB with access configured for django.
-- A secure systemd service which serves the project via gunicorn
+- A secure systemd service which serves the project via gunicorn.
-- A defined way of passing secrets to the application without leaking them into /nix/store
+- A defined way of passing secrets to the application without leaking them into /nix/store.
-- Your static files served directly by NGinx
+- Your static files served directly by NGinx.
 - Ability to configure some common options like (allowed-hosts, port, processes, threads) through your nix config.
-- Having your `manage.py` globally callable via `manage-projectname` (only via root/sudo)
+- Having your `manage.py` globally callable via `manage-projectname`.
+The script must be called with enough permissions to read the secret file.

 ## Usage